engula/engula.github.io/docs/posts/demo-1.md

 # Demo 1: Towards an Elastic Storage Engine

-Last month, we finished our first demo and evaluated it on AWS.
+Congratulations, we have finished our first demo and evaluated it on AWS in September 2021.
 This demo is a proof of concept about an elastic storage engine on the cloud.

 In this post, we first describe the architecture and implementation of the demo.